zyhu-hu/ClimCorrector/tutorials/training_nn_bias_corrector.md

 mamba activate /n/holylfs04/LABS/kuang_lab/Lab/kuanglfs/zeyuanhu/mamba_env/climcorr
 ```

 Then, install the required packages.
-Run the following command from the root of this repo to install the required packages.
+Run the following command from the root of this ClimCorrector repo to install the required packages.

 ```
 pip install .